AleNegrini/Referendum-Costituzionale-2016/README.md

 # Referendum Costituzionale 2016

-Solution built with two different languages:
+I solved the exercise twice:
-  - Python (pandas and numpy libraries)
+  1) with Python (pandas + numpy libraries)
-  - Scala + Spark
+  2) with Scala + Spark

+At the end of each procedure, results obtained with these two methods have been compared